smartinez03/BRIDGEUP_ClimateCoders/guides/GitHub_guide.md

     * Type **git commit -m** \"\<Your message here\>\".
 Change \[Your message here\] to explain why you&#39;re making the change – i.e. &quot;Adding in my name&quot; etc.

 - [ ] 12.
 Next, you&#39;ll upload this change to your online repository.
 Type **git push origin master**.
 This tells git to send the changes you made on the **master** branch of you repository to the forked repository on GitHub.

+Congratulations!
+You just successfully pulled a file from GitHub, and pushed your changes back!
+Now, you are well on your way to becoming a GitHub master.